TattaBio/DGEB/README.md

 ## Citing

-DGEB was introduced in "[DGEB: Diverse Genomic Embedding Benchmark]()", feel free to cite:
+DGEB was introduced in "[Diverse Genomic Embedding Benchmark for Functional Evaluation Across the Tree of Life]()", feel free to cite:

-TODO(andre): bibtex
+TODO